giucris/yasp/README.md

             |    - id: user_with_address
             |      process:
             |        Sql:
-            |          query: SELECT u.name,u.surname,a.address FROM users u JOIN addresses a ON u.id = a.user_id
+            |          query: SELECT u.name,u.surname,a.address,a.city,a.country FROM users u JOIN addresses a ON u.id = a.user_id
             |  sinks:
             |    - id: user_with_address
             |      dest:
             |        Parquet:
             |          path: user_with_address
+            |          partitionBy:
+            |            - country
             |""".stripMargin
         )
       )